Curtis Park station

-According to the Pennsylvania Railroad Stations Past & Present website, Curtis Park was originally known as Academy prior to 1948.
-It was believed to have been named from a local branch of the Holy Child Academy which was once located nearby.
+Curtis Park was originally known as Academy prior to 1948.
+It was named for the local branch of the Holy Child Academy, which was once located nearby.
+The name Curtis Park derives from Curtis Publishing, which once operated a massive printing plant a block away from the station.
 The station has been closed and boarded up but still stands as a pair of platformed shelters, dividing Oak Avenue into two halves on either side of the railroad lines while Calcon Hook Road crosses over the lines.
 The station building was built by or for the Pennsylvania Railroad when the name was changed as the Curtis Publishing Company moved to town.

 Station layout

 Curtis Park has two low-level side platforms with walkways connecting passengers to the inner tracks.
 Amtrak's Northeast Corridor lines bypass the station via the center tracks.